-Contractual provisions to ensure Contractual agreement for VPA Agreement of those that those operating the VPA operators, stating that they are operating a VPA on are aware and have agreed that aware and have agreed that their activity is being subscribed their to the PoA.
+Contractual provisions to Contractual agreement for VPA that those operators, stating that they operating a VPA on operating the VPA are are aware and have agreed aware and have agreed that their activity is being

-In the case that the CME is not responsible for implementing the VPA, the organization responsible for VPA implementation, known as the Partner Organisation (PO), has signed a contractual agreement with the CME to participate in the PoA.
+In the case that the CME is not responsible for implementing the VPA, organization the responsible for VPA implementation, known Partner the Organisation (PO), has signed a contractual agreement with the CME to participate in the PoA.
 This agreement:

-- Defines the ownership of the carbon emission reduction rights - Covers the PO's distribution and monitoring related responsibilities - Confirms that the CEPs to be distributed under the VPA have not and will not be distributed under any other carbon project (CDM project, PoA or voluntary carbon market project)Cedes the PO's rights to the carbon credits generated from VPAs under the PoA to the CME
+- Defines the ownership of the emission carbon reduction rights - Covers the PO's distribution and monitoring related responsibilities - Confirms that the CEPs to be distributed under the VPA have not and will not be distributed under any other carbon project (CDM project, PoA or voluntary carbon market project) - Cedes the PO's rights to the carbon credits generated from VPAs under the PoA to the CME

-7 Non-diversion of ODA in case of Public funding (in case of being different from the CME) shall confirm that there is no public funding or in the case of public funding, the Annex 1 party will confirm that funding is not a diversion of 8 technology such as the level and type of service, as well distribution of improved cookstoves which will replace inefficient cookstoves thereby improving the indoor air pollution levels.
-The VPAs will include the technologies included in the VPA.
-The project technologies comply with the minimum 9 VPA Start Date registered with the CDM from
+7 Non-diversion of ODA in case of Public funding The CME and the VPA operator (in case of being different from the CME) shall confirm that there is no public funding or in the case of public funding, the Annex 1 party will confirm that funding is not a diversion of Official Development Assistance.
+Statement from the CME and the VPA operator (in case of being different from the CME) that there is no public funding Or In the case that there is public funding, an Annex 1 party will confirm that funding is not a diversion of ODA.
+Document: ODA Declaration 8 technology such as the level and type of The VPAs will include distribution of improved cookstoves which will replace inefficient cookstoves thereby improving the indoor air pollution levels.
+The VPAs will include distribution of solar lighting systems which will replace kerosene lamps in baseline.
+Technological and performance specifications are given in section A.3 of the VPA-DD for the technologies included in the VPA.
+The project technologies comply with the minimum specification requirements prescribed in the applied methodologies (as applicable).
+9 VPA Start Date The VPAs start date is as registered with the CDM from which the project is transitioning.
+Please note that not all CEP installations may have been deployed at CPA inclusion stage, however the CEP start date can also be checked during verification.
+In the event that any deployed CEP is found not in line with CPA start Link of the UNFCCC webpage of the CDM PoA and VPAs to be shared with the VVB.